-So what is long tail SEO, basically its optimizing for massive numbers of the less popular keywords, the volume in this market is often many times as many as the single hard to obtain keywords at the top of the pile.
+So what is long tail SEO, basically it’s optimizing for massive numbers of the less popular keywords, the volume in this market is often many times as many as the single hard to obtain keywords at the top of the pile.
 It seems odd and possibly complicated… its not!
-Targeting much easier to obtain keywords on a mass scale means there is a good chance your going to catch a few right on the nose and get straight in at that number one or number two slot, giving you high returns.
+Targeting much easier to obtain keywords on a mass scale means there is a good chance you’re going to catch a few rights on the nose and get straight in at that number one or number two slot, giving you high returns.

-For boosting your site’s rankings on search engines, it is important to have a basic understanding of how search engines work, which ensures triple your traffic in quick time.
+For boosting your site’s rankings on search engines, it is important to have a basic understanding of how search engines work, how Youtube ads marketing works which ensure triple your traffic in quick time.
+Read more here!

 Search engines do not perform live or real‐time searches of the web.
-Instead, they search through their own database which contains ‘snapshots’ of millions, even billions of web pages like https://www.studentcity.com/.
-An engine attempts to copy and arrange all the in‐formation on the web into its database, and when you enter a search query, it searches through the database and returns results based on an algorithm, with each result pointing to the URL of the webpage.
+Instead, they search through their own database which contains ‘snapshots’ of millions, even billions of web page.
+An engine attempts to copy and arrange all the information on the web into its database, and when you enter a search query, it searches through the database and returns results based on an algorithm, with each result pointing to the URL of the webpage.

 This search process occurs in three stages: crawling, indexing and retrieving.

 1) Crawling: The engine’s robotic crawlers, also known as spiders, go over each available web page and make a partial or full copy (also known as caching) of it.
 Spiders travel from page to page via the links on a page.